Lumen-git/ThingsAI/README.md

 # ThingsAI
+### Using evolution to make an image out of things!

 ### Requirements
 Most of the requirements come with python or will already be installed in most conda environments, however, all non-standard ones are listed below.